A Novel Weight-Shared Multi-Stage CNN for Scale Robustness: Experiments

-In this section, we combined DenseNet of growth rate $k=24$ with WSMS-Net, and constructed WSMS-DenseNet.
-The DenseNet ($k=24$) was reported as the model achieving the second highest classification accuracy among the results of CIFAR-10 and CIFAR-100 datasets in the original study~\cite{Huang2016b}.
-Note that we evaluated the model achieving the highest classification accuracy, DenseNet-BC, implemented on the source code published by the authors of the original study at~\url{https://github.com/liuzhuang13/DenseNet}, but failed reproducing the results: This is why we used the DenseNet ($k=24$).
-The DenseNet ($k=24$) has three dense blocks, and the sizes of the feature map are $32\times32$, $16\times16$, and $8\times8$ in the first, second, and third dense blocks, respectively.
-The number of the channels is three at the input, is increased to 16 by the convolution layer placed before the first dense block, and is increased by the growth rate $k=24$ at every convolution layer.
+In this section, we combined a DenseNet with a growth rate $k=24$ with WSMS-Net to construct a WSMS-DenseNet, and evaluated the WSMS-DenseNet on the CIFAR-10 and CIFAR-100 datasets~\cite{Krizhevsky2009}.
+CIFAR-10 and CIFAR-100 consist $32\times32$ RGB images of natural scene objects; Each consists of 50,000 training images and 10,000 test images.
+Each image is manually given one of 10 class labels in CIFAR-10, and 100 class labels in CIFAR-100 (The number of images per class is thus reduced in CIFAR-100).
+DenseNet ($k=24$) was reported to be the model that achieved the second highest classification accuracy among the results of the CIFAR-10 and CIFAR-100 datasets in the original study~\cite{Huang2016b}.
+The original DenseNet ($k=24$) has three dense blocks, and the sizes of the feature map are $32\times32$, $16\times16$, and $8\times8$ in the first, second, and third dense blocks, respectively.
+There are $3$ channels at the input, which is increased to 16 by the convolution layer placed before the first dense block, and the amount of channel is further increased by the growth rate $k=24$ at every convolution layer.
 Each dense block consists of 32 convolution layers.
-Therefore, the number of the channels reaches to $16+24\times32\times3=2320$.
-After the third dense block, a global average pooling is performed, resulting in a 2320-dimensional feature vector given to the last fully connected layer for classification.
+Therefore, the total number of channels is $16+24\times32\times3=2,320$.
+After the third dense block, global pooling is performed, resulting in a 2,320-dimensional feature vector then given to the last fully connected layer for classification.